code-312/greater-chicago-food-despository/data_pipeline.md

 ## Output

 The main output of the script is three JSON files: countyData.json, metaData.json and zipData.json.
+When the version number in `src.main` is updated, these JSON files are compressed into a zip file.

 ### countyData.json